JumboCode/GitHub-Workshop/README.md

 `git branch [first name]-[last name]/workshop`
 e.g. `git branch tony-monaco/workshop`

-When making branches, it's important that their names collarate directly to their new feature.
-In an actaul repo, this might be something like `ton-manaco/header-bar-styling`
+When making branches, it's important that their names correlate directly to their new feature.
+In an actual repo, this might be something like `ton-manaco/header-bar-styling`